 So, what does running a successful business look like in a world of COVID-19?
 Health and safety precautions aside, what are the strategic measures businesses can take to come out on the other side of this more resilient, capable and competitive than before?

-To answer this question, we asked the experts to weight in.
+To answer this question, we asked the experts to weigh in.
 Calgary consulting firm Envision Group and SAIT Corporate Training have joined forces to offer strategic consulting, applied research, technology development and training services to support senior leaders with business transformation.
 Here are four questions they believe every business should consider as they strategically open up shop and get back to work.

 Are we ready to compete?